Do You Need a Garage Permit? Complete Guide

 You'll typically need a building permit when:

-- Adding a second story or room above an existing garage
+- Adding a second story or bonus room above an existing garage, this is a structural addition that requires engineering, a building permit, and typically foundation verification

 When You DON'T Need a Permit